Elham, Kent: Environment and conservation

 Elham is situated deep in the heart of the North Downs and within the Kent Downs Area of Outstanding Natural Beauty.
 Whilst much of the countryside surrounding the village is arable farmland there are still patches of unimproved or semi-improved grassland where wildlife is allowed to flourish such as Baldock Downs and Hall Downs.
 These sites often support many typical chalk downland species such as Common Milkwort (Polygala vulgaris), Field Scabious (Knautia arvensis) and Salad Burnet (Sanguisorba minor) as well as orchids such as Fragrant (Gymnadenia conopsea), Common Spotted (Dactylorhiza fuchsii) and Pyramidal (Anacamptis pyramidalis).

 Park Gate Down nature reserve is situated within the parish and is well known for its extensive downland flora.
 The site and the roadside nature reserve near the chalk pit are managed by Kent Wildlife Trust.
 Several other areas of land within the parish are maintained under the Countryside Stewardship Scheme whilst there are also designated Sites of Special Scientific Interest at Park Gate Down and Shuttlesfield Down.
 Elham Park Wood is owned and managed by the Forestry Commission.
 Local volunteers and farmers also carry out work to conserve and manage the environment.
 There is also an active environmental group who aim to reduce carbon emissions within the local community and receive support from Kent Energy Centre and Kent County Council.

 Notable people

+Romani king and bare-knuckle boxer Gilderoy Scamp died in Elham in 1893.

 Kent and England wicket-keeper Les Ames was born and brought up in Elham.
 Another Kent and England cricketer Mark Ealham used to live in the Square.
 Academy Award-winning actress Audrey Hepburn spent some of her childhood in Elham.
 Prime Minister Anthony Eden lived at Park Gate just north-west of Elham during the Second World War.
-Professor C. Northcote Parkinson, historian and inventor of Parkinson's Law, lived in the Manor House in the late 1940s.
 Actress Pam Ferris has lived in Elham since 2009.